CRISES IN THE CAPITALIST SYSTEM

 1. BOOM STAGE (PEAK).

-This is the period when the economy reaches its highest level of growth and prosperity.
+This is a period when economy reaches its highest level of growth and prosperity.
 It is characterized by:

 • High levels of investment.